Where Did The Lipan Apache Live In Texas

 Geographical Distribution: The Heart of Lipan Territory

-The Lipan Apache primarily inhabited a vast area of South and Central Texas, extending into parts of northern Mexico.
+Let's talk about the Lipan Apache primarily inhabited a vast area of South and Central Texas, extending into parts of northern Mexico.
 Their territory stretched from the Edwards Plateau in the north to the Rio Grande in the south, and from the vicinity of San Antonio in the east to the Pecos River in the west.
 This area encompassed a diverse range of landscapes, including grasslands, woodlands, and desert regions.

 Key Areas and Regions